alan-turing-institute/monitoring-ecosystem-resilience/pyveg/README.md

 ```
 pip install .
 ```
+If you are using Windows and encounter issues during this stage, a solution may be found here: https://github.com/NREL/OpenOA/issues/37.
 If you plan on making changes to the source code, you can instead run `pip install -e .`.

 Before using the Google Earth Engine API, you need to sign up with a Google account [here](https://earthengine.google.com/new_signup/), and authenticate.
 To authenticate, run
 ```